 The curriculum of both psychoanalytic training programs (the Certificate Program in Psychoanaly and the Licensure-Qualifying Program in Psychoanalysis) provides candidates a survey of the principal issues that shape clinical and theoretical psychoanalysis.
 Candidates in both programs take most classes and seminars together, and each entering class moves largely as a group through 360 class sessions meeting over the span of four years.
+An overview of our current curriculum shows the progression of multiples psychoanalytic perspectives and topic areas covered in the four years of coursework.

 The Academic Calendar runs from September through May.
 Classes run consecutively on Tuesday evenings from 6pm to 10pm during three ten-week trimesters per academic year for the first two years of training.
 Course schedules are frequently updated throughout the academic year.
 In the 3rd and 4th years, candidates take two evening classes on Tuesdays and are required to take a total of 5 Elective Courses in any combination of 500 and 600 level classes.
 All coursework must be completed within six years unless an extension is granted by the Director of Training.